ga-wdi-pvd/rails_features_CRD/index_show.md

 </ul>
 ```

-## The Index Feature: You do - Tunr
+## The Index Feature: You Do - Tunr

 Create the index route for artists.

-## The Show Feature: I do - Reminder.ly
+## The Show Feature: I Do - Reminder.ly

 Similarly to the `index` feature, we need to set up our routes so that the app can listen for the `show` feature.
 In `config/routes.rb`: